michaelwfouts/gas-measurement-book/_sources/Chapter Content/Chapter 8.md

 This method is largely falling out of favor due to the environmental impacts of blowing natural gas directly to atmosphere.

 ## Questions
+1. What is the turn down ratio of the following meters with the given maximum and minimum flow rates?
+    a.
+Max – 1,200 MCFH; Min – 300 MCFH
+    b.
+Max – 100,000 MCFD; Min – 5,000 MCFD
+    c.
+Max – 45,000 MCFH; Min – 900 MCFH
+    d.
+Max – 200 MCFD; min – 2 MCFD

-1. Please briefly describe how a positive displacement meter works.
+2. Please briefly describe how a positive displacement meter works.
 Name the two main types of positive displacement meters and list the pros and cons of each.

-2. Please briefly describe how an orifice meter works.
+3. Please briefly describe how an orifice meter works.
 Additionally, describe the pros and cons of an orifice meter.

-3. Please briefly describe how a turbine meter works.
+4. Please briefly describe how a turbine meter works.
 Additionally, describe the pros and cons of a turbine meter.

-4. Please briefly describe how a Coriolis meter works.
+5. Please briefly describe how a Coriolis meter works.
 Additionally, describe the pros and cons of a Coriolis meter.

-5. Please briefly describe how an ultrasonic meter works.
+6. Please briefly describe how an ultrasonic meter works.
 Additionally, describe the pros and cons of an ultrasonic meter.

-6. Explain what the proving process is and why it is important.
+7. Explain what the proving process is and why it is important.
 Additionally, name two devices that can be used to prove a meter.